aucad/cge/README.md

 pip install -r requirements.txt
 ```

-Run all experiments, for all configuration options:
+Run all experiments for all configuration options:

 ```
-make exp
+make all
 ```

 ### Development instructions